It Ends Tonight

 “Hmm…” He took a moment.
 Closing his eyes, seemingly counting imaginary numbers in his head.

-“It's August 11th so she actually died four years ago today,” he whispered.
-Like he believed that if it was said quieter the blow of reality would be delivered more softly.
+“She’d be around 20 now I think.”
+Confusion must've flashed across my face as he quickly followed up with— “It's August 11th, so she actually died four years ago today.”
+The last part he whispered.
+Like he believed that if it was said quieter, the blow of reality would be delivered more softly.

 I wanted to say sorry, that felt appropriate.
-Maybe it was because I hadn't talked to someone in a while or maybe because death had been on my mind not too long ago I became momentarily desensitized and simply responded:
+Maybe it was because I hadn't talked to someone in a while or maybe because death had been on my mind, I became momentarily dissociated and simply responded: “How did she die?”

 “Cancer.
-She'd been fighting for a while but it got her in her sleep.”
+She'd been fighting for a while, but it got her in her sleep.”

 I still thought I should say sorry.

-“I'm sorry” I said finally.
+“I'm sorry,” I said finally.

+“Thanks.
+After she died it's like I forgot how to take care of myself.”
+He took his hand and gestured at his stained clothes.
+“Obviously.”
 He paused.
 Taking a second to stare at the ground and calculate exactly how much he wanted to share.
-His decision pierced through the air as he continued.
+His decision pierced the air as he continued.
+“Those doctors promised fancy treatments, and at that moment, I didn't think about how I'd come up with the money.
+I only thought about my daughter.”

 We stayed quiet for a moment.
 Like an understood moment of silence for her.

-“I get that” I responded.
+“I get that,” I responded.

-“Alright kid this is where we split ways.”
-Greg said walking back to me after talking with the girl.
+“Alright, kid, this is where we split ways,” Greg said walking back to me after talking with the girl.

 “Coming through!”
 I heard a small voice squeal behind me.
-Suddenly a young girl ran past my legs and jumped onto the bed, sending a bear flying onto the floor.
+Suddenly, a young girl ran past my legs and jumped onto the bed, sending a bear flying onto the floor.

 “Marisol!” someone yelled, the voice getting louder as a woman turned the corner.

-“Hija, me dice no salta.”
-The woman said sternly her frown melting as giggles emerged from the small child curled up on the bed.
+“Hija, me dice no salta,” The woman said sternly, her frown melting as giggles emerged from the small child curled up on the bed.
 The woman turned to me, gold hoops swinging as she moved.
-“I am sorry, she gets very excited.
-My name is Irina.” she said, her accent twisting her words almost musically.
+“I’m sorry, she gets very excited.
+My name is Irina,” she said, her accent twisting her words almost musically.
 She extended a hand.
-I hesitated, glancing down at my own hands which in comparison hadn't felt soap on their palms in a while.
+I hesitated, glancing down at my own hands, which, in comparison, hadn't felt soap in a while.

 “Que?
-Oh, do not worry” she reached down and grasped my hand “There is nothing wrong with a little dirt”.
+Oh, do not worry.”
+She reached down and grasped my hand.
+“There is nothing wrong with a little dirt”.

 “Dirt!”
 Marisol called out from under her makeshift cocoon of blankets.

-“Alright, mariposa enough, let us pack” Irina said, playfully smacking the bundle of blankets Marisol had wrapped herself in.
+“Alright, mariposa, enough, let us pack,” Irina said, playfully smacking the bundle of blankets Marisol had wrapped herself in.

-“Ill give you some space” I nodded my head respectfully in her direction and gently placed my backpack on the ground before turning and walking out into the hall.
+“I’ll give you some space.”
+I nodded my head respectfully in her direction and gently placed my backpack on the ground before turning and walking out into the hall.

 “Yeah you're close to me.
 Direct effect of your little whig out.”
 His eyes were fixated on a phone in his hand, bright colors bounced off the screen and onto his face.

-“I'm not high” I replied.
+“I'm not high,” I replied.

-“Oh I'm sure,” he replied.
+“Oh, I'm sure,” he replied.

-“Do we have to talk?”
-He replied.
-Rude, I tell myself but honestly it wasn't far off from something I would say.
+Rude, I told myself but honestly it wasn't far off from something I would’ve said.
 I closed my eyes for a moment and turned my head away from him.
 I heard a loud groan followed by a brief shuffling.

-“24 and you?” he said, raising his voice in a sarcastic display of interest.
+“24.
+And you?” he said, raising his voice in a sarcastic display of interest.

 “I'm guessing you ran away right?
 You seem like the type.
 Young, pretty, angsty.”

-His question weighed down on me.
-I had been wandering on the sidewalks for 5 years at that point and still couldn't process the why.
+His question weighed on me.
+I had been wandering on the sidewalks for five years at that point and still couldn't process the why.
 Why did I run away?
 Was it because of that time mom refused to drive me to school for a week after I accidentally spilled a drink in her car.
 Or maybe it was because after graduation she changed the locks.
 Or maybe it was because I hated coming back to that house.
 Hated laying in a trash covered bed in a body that didn't feel like mine.
 It felt like hers, like her scream, her silent car rides home, her bruises on my cheek.
-And maybe it felt a little like his too.
-Like dads.
+And maybe it felt a little like his, too.
+Like dad’s.
 How he would keep his eyes fixated on the newspaper and not on the new scar to the collection on his daughters arms.

 “I don't know,” I whispered.
-“I just wasn't wanted at home I guess”
+“I just wasn't wanted at home I guess.”

 “That seems fair.
-No offense of course but that seems to be the usual response I get.” he replied.
+No offense, of course, but that seems to be the usual response I get,” he replied.

-“Well what about you?”
-I questioned.
+“Well, what about you?”

-“Nobody wanted me either.
-My parents ran through a red light, smashed into someone else and died almost immediately.
-Lots of family showed up to the funeral but nobody wanted me.
-I mean I was 18 so I should've been fine by myself anyway.”
-He said, turning his gaze away from me and to the wall across from him.
+“Nobody wanted me, either.
+My parents ran through a red light, smashed into someone else, and died almost immediately.
+Lots of family showed up to the funeral, but nobody wanted me.
+I mean, I was 18, so I should've been fine by myself, anyway,” he said, turning his gaze away from me and to the wall across from him.

-“Im sorry” reply, noting his black hoodie dropping on the floor as it hung off his shoulders.
+“I’m sorry,” I said, noting his black hoodie dropping on the floor as it hung off his shoulders.

 “It's fine, any more questions?”

-“Whats your name?”
+“What’s your name?”

 “Sam.”
-I thought about reaching my hand out to shake his but Ben stood to his feet and tilted his head down to look at me on the ground.
+I thought about reaching my hand out to shake his, but Ben stood to his feet and tilted his head down to look at me on the ground.

 “Hello, I'm guessing your Sam?” she said.

-“Im a friend of Irina's.
-I didn't have a roommate so I gave her my room.”
+“I’m a friend of Irina's.
+I didn't have a roommate, so I gave her my room.”

-“Youre such a beautiful young lady” she continued, “what are you 20?
+“You’re such a beautiful young lady,” she continued.
+“What are you 20?
 21?”

-“23.”
-I answered.
+“23,” I answered.

 “What a wonderful age.
-There's lots to do at 23”
+There's lots to do at 23.”

-“You’ve probably had a long day so ill give you a small piece of advice: You're going to do great things.
+“You’ve probably had a long day, so I’ll give you a small piece of advice: You're going to do great things.
 All you have to do is have a little faith.”

 I turned to face her.